Back SIDO Case Study

 370 views Jan 21, 2025 0 subscribers at upload

-My very first upload.
-A well-packaged G2 interview clip on a brand-new channel — no audience, no promotion.
-The fact that it got any traction at all told me the gap was real.
+The very first upload.
+A well-packaged G2 interview clip on a brand-new channel — zero subscribers, zero promotion.
+The fact that it got any traction at all confirmed the gap was real.

 The Acceleration